 Constrained by COVID, the training program came to an almost complete halt.
 The junior collectors found themselves often having to rely on each other as a resource.
-101 One junior collector complained that "it's overwhelming to sit by yourself and self-teach," and that she did not like operating like this.
-102 As one collector explained, "on the job training worked okay when you are in an office environment, you had someone you could reach out to.
+One junior collector complained that "it's overwhelming to sit by yourself and self-teach," and that she did not like operating like this.
+As one collector explained, "on the job training worked okay when you are in an office environment, you had someone you could reach out to.
 But when COVID hit, everyone went remote.
-So now you are isolated trying to do the job, even though you can reach out to ask questions, but it's different since it's not as easy as reaching out to someone right next to you."103 The pandemic and the surge greatly impaired OSCO's ability to follow its traditional three to four month OJT schedule for new hires.
+So now you are isolated trying to do the job, even though you can reach out to ask questions, but it's different since it's not as easy as reaching out to someone right next to you."
+The pandemic and the surge greatly impaired OSCO's ability to follow its traditional three to four month OJT schedule for new hires.

 Almost all training, DHS Headquarters on-boarding training, even training to become a Certified Release Authority, was on hold due to COVID.
 104 ITA training went on a five-week hiatus as it feverishly worked to transition its live training courses to a virtual environment.
 105 In late May, OSCO was offered additional resources through a joint duty assignment (JDA) with CISA employees, but OSCO apparently declined.
 As noted by the OSCO branch chief, it was hard enough trying to train their own collectors remotely, and bringing on JDAs at that time would have only added to their struggles.
 106 Adding further aggravation to an already incredibly strained system, OSCO was required to surge to respond to crisis events that arose as a result of the George Floyd killing.
 New hires, who had barely received any form of training, were immediately activated to assist in any capacity possible.

-'''

-, and on a Saturday evening, the new hires were asked

-to meet in the DHS Nebraska Avenue Complex (NAC)

-so they could pick up a

-.
-107 The OSCO branch chief, via

-, then walked them

-through

-.
-Two witnesses complained that they and others who were given equipment were

-'''

-not provided the appropriate operational security measures
+A scrambled purchase for laptops was made through acquisitions from Best Buy, and on a Saturday evening, the new hires were asked to meet in the DHS Nebraska Avenue Complex (NAC) parking lot so they could pick up a "collection" laptop.
+107 The OSCO branch chief, via Microsoft Teams Chat, then walked them through downloading the necessary software and visiting social media sites to collect information.
+108 Two witnesses complained that they and others who were given equipment were not provided the appropriate operational security measures (a virtual private network (VPN) or a managed attribution tool) on these "collection" laptops to protect their privacy.
+Without these tools, they believed that they were vulnerable to any nefarious actors looking to expose their private information, doxx DHS personnel, or invade the employee's home network.
+109